randy3k/AlignTab/README.md

 Keymaps
 ------------
-If you use a particular regex to align frequently, you can put something like this in your user key bindings file.
+If you often use a particular regex to align, you can put something like this in your user keyblind file.

 ```
-  // latex align key binding
+  // latex align key blind
   {
     "keys": ["super+shift+a"], "command": "align_tab",
     "args" : {"user_input" : "&|\\\\\\\\"},